 Herbs That Decrease Breastmilk Production

-On the other side of the coin are herbs called antilactagogues, and these herbs are known to decrease milk production.
-The two most well-known herbs to use when a mama wants to decrease her milk supply to the point of drying it up completely are sage and parsley; however, herbs in the mint family or those high in volatile oil content have been know to decrease milk production in some mamas.
+On the other side of the coin are herbs called antigalactagogues, and these herbs are known to decrease milk production.
+The two most well-known herbs to use when a mama wants to decrease her milk supply to the point of drying it up completely are sage and parsley; however, herbs in the mint family or those high in volatile oil content have been known to decrease milk production in some mamas.
 I’m not sure that these minty herbs like peppermint, rosemary, and thyme will dry breastmilk up completely, but it is a good thing to keep this in mind.

 My Personal Mama’s Milk Blend

 Like I said earlier, I’m still nursing Ezrah, who is 9 months old now, and I make my own mama’s milk blend using common herbs that I keep on hand.
 I formulated this blend when I was nursing my third child after trying some other milk blends in tea form and not caring for the taste all that much.

 You see, I really don’t like the taste of fennel.
 There’s something about it that I just can’t handle.
 It has a bit of a licorice flavor, and although I don’t mind the flavor of licorice root or anise seed (licorice/vanilla-like), I just can’t stand the taste of fennel.
 I don’t know what it is about it!
 Anyway, the majority of mama’s milk blends are high in fennel because it’s an excellent galactagogue, but seeing as how I don’t like the taste, I knew I needed to find a way to use it while masking its flavor more.